Absulit/points/README.md

 | mouseX        | mouse x coordinate from 0..1 in uv space  |    .5685      |
 | mouseY        | mouse y coordinate from 0..1 in uv space  |    .1553      |

 (*) `utime`: this name might change to `time`.
-I have an old mental reference to utime since in means uniform time from the legacy project.
+I have an old mental reference to utime since it means uniform-time from the legacy project.

 ```rust
 // frag.js
 // reading params in the fragment shader
 let utime = params.utime;
 ```
+---

-**Note** Params is by default referenced `compute.js` in the `base` demo.
-Is technically referenced in the others too and you have to declare them in your projects too because a declared variable/parameter from the JavaScript side is required to have a call in the shader.
+> **Note:** `Params` is by default referenced inside `compute.js` in the `base` demo.
+It's technically referenced in the others too (`defaultVertexBody()` in compute and `fnusin()` in frag have a reference inside) and you have to declare them in your projects too because a declared variable/parameter from the JavaScript side is required to have a call in the shader.
 Since these values are default you have to invoke it, at least one property.
+---

 You can use the [WGSL phony assignment](https://gpuweb.github.io/gpuweb/wgsl/#phony-assignment-section) for this